-Ingredients for Peruvian Alfajores Recipe
+Ingredients For Peruvian Alfajores Recipe

 Powdered sugar: Sweetens the dough and is also used for dusting the finished cookies.